Badge

 What was the most significant lesson learned from past incidents ?

-Most Significant Lesson Learned: The most significant lesson learned from past incidents was Regulatory proliferation (e.g., state-level GDPR-like laws) increases plaintiff opportunities.
+Most Significant Lesson Learned: The most significant lesson learned from past incidents was Ensuring that software is up to date is critical in safeguarding against potential exploits.

 What was the most significant recommendation implemented to improve cybersecurity ?